sjentsch/lsjDocs/Ch13/Ch13_ANOVA_08.rst

 .. ----------------------------------------------------------------------------

-As with the Kruskall-Wallis test, the underlying mathematics is complicated, and won’t be presented here.
+As with the Kruskall-Wallis test, the underlying mathematics is complicated, and will not be presented here.
 For the purpose of this book, it is sufficient to note that jamovi calculates the tie-corrected version of the Friedman test, and in :numref:`fig-RManova6` there is an example using the Broca’s Aphasia data we have already looked at.

-It’s pretty straightforward to run a Friedman test in jamovi.
+It is pretty straightforward to run a Friedman test in jamovi.
 Just select ``Analyses`` → ``ANOVA`` → ``Repeated Measures ANOVA (Non-parametric)``, as in :numref:`fig-RManova6`.
 Then highlight and transfer the names of the repeated measures variables you wish to compare (``Speech``, ``Conceptual``,